-Gates studied computers, but he also dabbled in many other subjects at Harvard that interested him.
+Gates studied computers, but he also dabbled in many other subjects at the Ivy League that interested him.
 “Academic life was fascinating,” he said during the speech.
 “I used to sit in on lots of classes I hadn’t even signed up for.”
 This thirst for knowledge and his willingness to always improve and learn contributed to the growth of his eventual business.

-His Parents Were Amazingly Supportive
+His Parents Were Supportive

 When asked in 1998 about his role models, Gates said he looked up to his parents.
 “I had great parents, both of whom were involved in lots of interesting activities and would come home and talk to us about the world of business or law or politics or the charitable activities they were involved in,” he said.

 Gates’ parents nurtured and supported his interest in computers as well — even after he decided to abandon his Harvard education.
-Gates’ father, Bill Gates Sr., recently told Forbes that his son’s decision to drop out of college “wasn’t precisely what my wife and I had envisioned for any of our children."
-But, it seems that Gates’ parents have been extremely supportive of their son's endeavors since then.
-After Gates’ mother died in 1994, the New York Times reported that she helped her son “get the contract that led to a lucrative relationship with IBM for his fledgling Microsoft Corporation.”
+Gates’ father, Bill Gates Sr., told Forbes that his son’s decision to drop out of college “wasn’t precisely what my wife and I had envisioned for any of our children.”

+However, Gates’ parents were extremely supportive of his endeavors since then.
+After Gates’ mother died in 1994, The New York Times reported that she had helped her son “get the contract that led to a lucrative relationship with IBM for his fledgling Microsoft Corporation.”

-3. He Reads — a Lot
+He Reads a Lot

 In the Forbes interview, Gates’ father also said his son was an incredibly avid reader as a child.
 “Just about every kind of book interested him — encyclopedias, science fiction, you name it,” he said.
 “I was thrilled that my child was such an avid reader, but he read so much that Bill’s mother and I had to institute a rule: no books at the dinner table.”